PRESERVING ASSYRIA

 Educational Initiative

-Under our Preserving Assyria program, we manage our Educational Initiative where we partner with leading scholars, authors, and publishers from around the world to disseminate informal content related to the field of Assyrian Studies.
+Our Educational Initiative partners with leading scholars, authors, and publishers from around the world to disseminate informal content related to the field of Assyrian Studies.

 Images from Assyrian Studies Association virtual events.